piku/piku/docs/ubuntu-18.04-bionic.md

 # replace `PAAS_USERNAME` with the username you created.
 /home/PAAS_USERNAME/.piku/nginx IN_MODIFY,IN_NO_LOOP /bin/systemctl reload nginx
 ```

+## Notes

-> This file was last updated on June 2018
+> This file was last updated on July 2018

 [uwsgi]: https://github.com/unbit/uwsgi